Che Guevara: World travel

-On 17 December, Guevara left New York for Paris, France, and from there embarked on a three-month world tour that included visits to the People's Republic of China, North Korea, the United Arab Republic, Algeria, Ghana, Guinea, Mali, Dahomey, Congo-Brazzaville, and Tanzania, with stops in Ireland and Prague.
-While in Ireland, Guevara embraced his own Irish heritage, celebrating Saint Patrick's Day in Limerick.
-He wrote to his father on this visit, humorously stating "I am in this green Ireland of your ancestors.
+On 17 December, Guevara left New York for Paris, and embarked on a three-month world tour that included visits to China, North Korea, the United Arab Republic, Algeria, Ghana, Guinea, Mali, Dahomey, Congo-Brazzaville, and Tanzania, with stops in Ireland and Prague.
+While in Ireland, Guevara embraced his Irish heritage, celebrating Saint Patrick's Day in Limerick.
+He wrote to his father, humorously stating "I am in this green Ireland of your ancestors.
 When they found out, the television [station] came to ask me about the Lynch genealogy, but in case they were horse thieves or something like that, I didn't say much."

-During Guevara's time in Algeria, he was interviewed by Spanish poet Juan Goytisolo inside the Cuban embassy.
-During the interview, Guevara noticed a book by openly gay Cuban writer Virgilio Piñera that was sitting on the table next to him.
-When he noticed it, he threw the book against the wall and yelled "how dare you have in our embassy a book by this foul faggot?".
-This moment has been marked as a turn in Goytisolo's personal identity as it influenced him to slowly come out of the closet as gay and begin to sympathize with the LGBT citizens of Cuba.
+During Guevara's time in Algeria, he was interviewed by poet Juan Goytisolo inside the Cuban embassy.
+During the interview, Guevara noticed a book by openly gay Cuban writer Virgilio Piñera sitting on the table next to him.
+He threw the book against the wall and yelled "how dare you have in our embassy a book by this foul faggot?"
+This moment was a turn in Goytisolo's identity as it influenced him to slowly come out of the closet as gay and begin to sympathize with the LGBT citizens of Cuba.

 During this voyage, he wrote a letter to Carlos Quijano, editor of a Uruguayan weekly, which was later retitled Socialism and Man in Cuba.
 Outlined in the treatise was Guevara's summons for the creation of a new consciousness, a new status of work, and a new role of the individual.
-He also laid out the reasoning behind his anti-capitalist sentiments, stating:
+He laid out the reasoning behind his anti-capitalist sentiments, stating:

 The laws of capitalism, blind and invisible to the majority, act upon the individual without his thinking about it.
 He sees only the vastness of a seemingly infinite horizon before him.
 That is how it is painted by capitalist propagandists, who purport to draw a lesson from the example of Rockefeller—whether or not it is true—about the possibilities of success.
 The amount of poverty and suffering required for the emergence of a Rockefeller, and the amount of depravity that the accumulation of a fortune of such magnitude entails, are left out of the picture, and it is not always possible to make the people in general see this.

 Guevara ended the essay by declaring that "the true revolutionary is guided by a great feeling of love" and beckoning on all revolutionaries to "strive every day so that this love of living humanity will be transformed into acts that serve as examples", thus becoming "a moving force".
 The genesis for Guevara's assertions relied on the fact that he believed the example of the Cuban Revolution was "something spiritual that would transcend all borders".